Skip to content

 Next, configure the Stop Loop node.
 Once all elements are iterated, the workflow will proceed to the nodes connected to this Stop Loop node.

-Finally, to export to a file, I use the Export Data node and configure it as follows:
+Finally, to export to a file, you use the Export Data node and configure it as follows:

 Attributes